-Up to 41% of the household rubbish put into our grey bins in Reading is food waste.
-This often ends up in landfill where it rots and releases methane, a harmful greenhouse gas.
+In 2019 before food waste collections started, up to 41% of the household rubbish put into our grey bins in Reading was food waste.
+This would often end up in landfill where it rots and releases methane, a harmful greenhouse gas.
 When recycled, food waste can be turned into fertiliser for farming and energy.
 It’s also cheaper – every time we compost a lorry load of food instead of sending it to landfill it saves £100.

-Up to 41% of the household rubbish put into our grey bins in Reading is food waste.
+In 2019, up to 41% of the household rubbish put into our grey bins in Reading was food waste.

 The benefits include: